Vintage Toys We Love! 1950s 1960s 1970s

 When in stock, the Johnny Reb Cannon would be on the Toys 3 Page

 Inchworm or Inch Worm Ride On Toy by Hasbro.
 1970s.
 Approx 3 feet long.
 Child basically bounces up and down on it to make inchworm "inch" forward.
 Makes a clicking noise when wheels turn.
 Wheels will not go backwards - it was a safety feature.
+One of the many cool toy inventions by Marvin Glass.

 When in stock, Inchworm can be found on Vehicles page - Ride On section.